Black people in Cambridge: History of black students at the University of Cambridge

 The first black student for whom full university records exist is Alexander Crummell, who enrolled at Queens' College in 1849 and graduated in 1853.
 Crummell, son of a freed slave, was an Episcopal preacher and abolitionist pamphleteer from New York City.
 While studying in Cambridge, Crummell hosted the abolitionist lecturer William Wells Brown, who had escaped slavery in 1834.
 A "minor celebrity" in Cambridge, Crummell endured a moment of racist heckling at his graduation until another student, E. W. Benson, successfully counter-heckled in his defence:

 From 1875 to 1879 George Gurney Nicol, a Sierra Leone Creole and a grandson of Samuel Adjai Crowther, studied at Corpus Christi College.
-The first African graduate of Cambridge University, Nicol was ordained and returned to West Africa.
+The first African graduate of the University of Cambridge, Nicol was ordained and returned to West Africa.
 Francis Henry Fearon (1865-1906) of Sierra Leone studied law at St John's College from 1887 to 1891.
 Two students from the Gold Coast, the Pan-Africanist J. E. Casely Hayford and the lawyer Arthur Boi Quartey-Papafio, came to study law at Cambridge from 1893 to 1896.
-Both started as non-collegiate studients, though Casely Hayford seems to have transferred to Peterhouse, and Quartey-Papafio joined Christ's College.
+Both started as non-collegiate students, though Casely Hayford seems to have transferred to Peterhouse, and Quartey-Papafio joined Christ's College.
 Quartey-Papafio's nephew Benjamin, son of the first Ghanaian doctor Benjamin Quartey-Papafio, also started studying medicine at Downing College in 1917, though did not complete his degree.

 The Nigerian-born Augustus Molade Akiwumi studied law at Fitzwilliam College from 1912.
 The Barbadian Ormond Adolphus Forte, later called the "dean of Cleveland Negro newspapermen", studied classics at Cambridge before World War I. The Jamaican David Clemetson started studying law at Cambridge, but enlisted in the Sportsmen's Battalions at the outbreak of World War I. In 1915 he became a British Army officer, but was killed in action in 1918.
 The Barbadian surgeon and pan-Africanist Cecil Belfield Clarke studied medicine at Cambridge, graduating in 1918.
 The Nigerian Victor Adedapo Kayode studied law at Selwyn College from 1917 to 1921.
 His son, the politician Remi Fani-Kayode, studied law at Downing College in the 1940s, and his grandsons, Akinola Femi-Kayode and the politician Femi Fani-Kayode, also later studied at Downing.
 Edmund Léon Auguste (1900–1970) from St Lucia studied medicine at Downing College from 1919 to 1922, going on to work as a doctor and medical officer in St Lucia and the Gold Coast.
 James Vivian Clinton from the Gold Coast, who later became a journalist in Sierra Leone and Nigeria, studied law and history at Downing from 1920 to 1923.
 Adetokunbo Ademola, Nigeria's first local Chief Justice, studied law at Selwyn from 1928 to 1931.